-- 5. On the diagram above, Object B has been made negative by rubbing it with fur (by contact).
-Object A is a metal pie plate. - A. In the first picture (left) draw where the negatives, trying to get away, move on Object A. Object A has been charged by contact.
-I then touch Object A while it is still touching Object B, giving an escape route to the electrons. - B. Where do the negatives go? - C. After you have touched Object A (3rd picture) what is Object A's charge?
+5. On the diagram above, Object B has been made negative by rubbing it with fur (by contact).
+Object A is a metal pie plate.

+- A. In the first picture (left) draw where the negatives, trying to get away, move on Object A. Object A has been charged by polarization and is still neutral.
+I then touch Object A while it is still touching Object B, giving an escape route to the electrons. - B. Where do the negatives go? - C. After I have touched Object A (3rd picture) what is Object A's charge?
 Object A has been charged by induction.
 Notice that induction produces a charge opposite to the first charge.
+Also, this way of charging is known as "Electrophorus".